 - Proposals and invoices: Build and send proposals and invoices to your prospective and current clients with the click of a mouse.

-Setting the stage for your appointments & meetings
+Setting the stage for your appointments and meetings

-The atmosphere is important in many types of situations.
 When you go to a romantic dinner, you expect low light.
 When you go to the dentist, you expect bright white lights.
-However, there’s no ideal setting for meetings.
-In fact, it’s important to make this decision based on your services and your client.
+However, there’s no single ideal setting for meetings.
+This is why it’s important to decide where and how to hold your client meetings based on your services—and your client.

 People are generally more comfortable doing business with someone in person than they are any other way.
 There’s something about the human connection that makes buying decisions easier to make.
 Moreover, if your product or service is one that needs a visual demonstration to close the sale, in-person meetings may be the only way to go.

 On the other hand, these meetings don’t fit the bill 100% of the time.

 The recent COVID-19 pandemic is still fresh in people’s minds, and many would rather not have close contact with people they don’t know.
 Moreover, if you have a large coverage area, in-person meetings may be impractical.

 Virtual meetings are another stage that makes it easier to demonstrate visual products.
 They also give your potential clients a similar level of comfort as in-person meetings when making buying decisions.
 So, if the in-person option really isn’t an option, you may want to consider going digital with your appointment setting.